MichaelCrawley1/metallicaTourProject/README.md

 <br/>

-One way to sort this - on the original page where the image uploading was happening was to unlink the image there when the administrator inevitably returns to that page due to the sites architecture, as you can see above when clicking the option, 'Ooops go back'.
-This solved this  problem however, consequently, created other problems like taking out the same image used twice in the UI for different news stories!
+One way to sort this - on the original page where the image uploading was happening was to unlink the image when the administrator inevitably returns to that page due to the sites architecture, as you can see above when clicking the option, 'Ooops go back'.
+While this solved this  problem, consequently created other problems like taking out the same image used twice in the UI for different news stories!

 <br/>